pksol/mock_autogen/README.md

 The generated code can then be used as is or altered according to your needs.

 ## Usage
+Note: All examples assume the `pytest-mock` which is a fixture for `pytest`.

 ### Simple example
 Let's start with a simple code example.
 Say you have a module `os_wrapper.py`:
 ```python